cdktf/cdktf-provider-cloudflare/docs/apiShieldSchemaValidationSettings.go.md

 When set, this overrides both zone level and operation level mitigation actions.

+* `none` will skip running schema validation entirely for the request

+  * `null` indicates that no override is in place

+To clear any override, use the special value `disable_override` or `null`

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/api_shield_schema_validation_settings#validation_override_mitigation_action ApiShieldSchemaValidationSettings#validation_override_mitigation_action}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/api_shield_schema_validation_settings#validation_override_mitigation_action ApiShieldSchemaValidationSettings#validation_override_mitigation_action}

 ---